Toots in Memphis

-Toots in Memphis is an album by the Jamaican reggae musician Toots Hibbert.
+Toots in Memphis is an album by the Jamaican musician Toots Hibbert.
 Released in 1988, Toots in Memphis was recorded without the Maytals.
 The majority of the album's tracks are covers of American R&B songs.

-The album was nominated for a Grammy Award, in the "Best Reggae Recording" category.
+The album was nominated for a Grammy Award for "Best Reggae Recording".
 Toots supported the album by embarking on a three-month tour of North America, where he was backed by his late-1980s lineup of the Maytals.

 Production

 Recorded in 10 days at Ardent Studios, in Memphis, the album was produced by Jim Dickinson.
 The backing band included the rhythm section of Sly and Robbie, with Memphis musicians such as guitarist Teenie Hodges; Michael Chung contributed as well.

 The concept for what became Toots in Memphis transformed over the years.
 A few years before, Toots had pondered making a roots R&B album with Ry Cooder.
 The idea for a Memphis album originated in part with Chris Blackwell and record executive Jerry Rappaport, both of whom advocated for some of the song selections.
 At one point Rappaport had wanted Toots to record in New Orleans with the Neville Brothers; Toots, while in the studio with Dickinson, was somewhat annoyed that he couldn't record more of his original songs.

 "Love the Rain" is a version of Ann Peebles's "I Can't Stand the Rain".
 "See It My Way" is the only song that Toots had a hand in writing.